Devssaurinho/nlw-esports/README.md

 To download the source code of the project to your machine, you will first need to have [**GIT**](https://git-scm.com/) installed.

-With Git installed, in your terminal run the following command:
+With GIT installed, in your terminal run the following command:

 ```bash
 git clone https://github.com/Devssaurinho/nlw-esports.git